TabbyML/tabby/website/blog/2023-10-14-seed-round-release-0-3-0-RAG.md

 ## Release v0.3.0 - Retrieval Augmented Code Completion 🎁
 Tabby also comes to a [v0.3.0 release](https://github.com/TabbyML/tabby/releases/tag/v0.3.0), with the support of retrieval-augmented code completion enabled by default.
-Enhanced by repo-level retrieval, Tabby gets smarter at your codebase and will quickly reference to a related funcion / code example from another file in your repository.
+Enhanced by repo-level retrieval, Tabby gets smarter at your codebase and will quickly reference to a related function / code example from another file in your repository.

 A blog series detailing the technical designs of retrieval-augmented code completion will be published soon.
 Stay tuned!🔔